Serenity0204/Little-Test-Framework/README.md

 - 🛠️ Macro-powered: Harness the power of macros to effortlessly define and manage your test cases.
 Using the "LTF_TEST" macro, you can easily create, organize, and run your tests, ensuring a smooth development process.

 - 📜 Test Discovery: The framework automates test discovery, saving you time and effort.
 It automatically locates and runs all registered tests, providing a comprehensive overview of your code's health.

+- 🏗️ Singleton Design: Benefit from the Singleton design pattern implementation in LTF, enhancing code organization and promoting effective testing practices.

 - 🚀 Efficient Execution: "Little Test Framework" optimizes the execution of your test suite, enabling rapid feedback loops during development.
 Spend less time waiting for tests to run and more time coding.